 As Uncle said, these last three have emerged explicitly in the platforms of Democrat presidential candidates, in one form or another.
 Or, at least, that’s how I see it.
 As to the three causes of the left, I understand that the left perceives these to be the goals of Republicans in general and the Trump presidency in particular, but I think they are incorrect.

 Of course, if I’m going to be intellectually honest, I’ll have to say that were I of the opposite persuasion I’d probably make exactly the opposite statement.
-I can cite specific legislative initiatives that touch on all three of those items.
+I can cite specific legislative initiatives that touch on all three of my liberal hot-button issues.
 Efforts to redefine the start of life so as to restrict abortion are indeed happening.
 There is considerable resistance to the bringing in, under the umbrella of protected civil rights, the issues of gender identity.
 Similarly, the arguments over Voter ID, citizenship, and even the welfare state all have a racial component that one can see as more-or-less important.
 Worst case, a significant political loss (including something as imminently possible as a Conservative replacement for Ruth Bader Ginsberg) could trigger all three of my end-of-the-world scenarios.
 On the other hand, the threat of my (were I from the left) policy to the right is not nearly so severe as the polemic of my opponents would imply.

 Former presidential-candidate*** Beto O’Rourke’s assertion that he would deny favorable tax-treatment to certain religious groups can hardly be likened to the burning of churches or feeding worshipers to the lions.
 Similarly, changes to the Constitution are themselves part of the Constitutional government.
 Particularly where we can determine that a 230-year-old structure no longer serves justice, aren’t we duty-bound to improve upon it?
 The election of Senators was changed to be of a popular vote, and that didn’t destroy**** our Republic.
 Finally, even the most strident (O’Rourke again) gun confiscation language isn’t a wholesale gun ban; the target is a specific subcategory of rifle*****.